ansible/ansible-container/README.md

 # Ansible Container

-Ansible Container is a tool to build Docker images and orchestrate containers using only Ansible playbooks.
+Ansible Container is a tool for building Docker images and orchestrating containers using Ansible playbooks.

 ## How it works

-Use Ansible Container to manage container lifecycle from development, through testing, to production:
+Use Ansible Container to manage the container lifecycle from development, through testing, to production:

 * `ansible-container init`

   Creates a directory *ansible* with files to get you started.
-Read the comments and edit to suit your needs.
+Read the comments, and edit to suit your needs.

 * `ansible-container install`

-  Downloads Ansible-Container-ready roles from Ansible Galaxy and installs them in your project.
+  Downloads Ansible-Container-ready roles from [Ansible Galaxy](https://galaxy.ansible.com), and installs them in your project.

 * `ansible-container build`